|This scene at La Recoleta Cemetery particularly caught our eye.|

 We’ll be back tomorrow with photos of Evita (Eva) Perrone’s mausoleum, which most visitors flock to when visiting La Recoleta Cemetery.
 It was a good day.
 Please check back tomorrow for more.

-In tomorrow’s post, we’d like to mention a little more about today being our 2000th post!
+We want to mention a little more about today being our 2000th post in tomorrow’s post!
 We can’t believe it!
 Can you?

 Photo from one year ago today, January 16, 2017: